tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step2_info_object.md

     url: https://konghq.com/terms/
 ```

-Note that in any `description` property, you can use Markdown.
+{: .tip}
+In any `description` property, you can use [CommonMark Markdown](http://spec.commonmark.org/0.27/), which is much more precise, unambiguous, and robust than the original Markdown.
+For example, this markdown includes some [backslash escapes](http://spec.commonmark.org/0.27/#backslash-escapes), and it specifies exactly how many spaces you need in lists and other puncutation.
 You can also break to new lines with `\n` and escape problematic characters like quotation marks or colons with a backslash: `\`.

+In YAML, colons are problematic because they signify new levels, so either escape colons with a backslash or enclose the `description` value in quotation marks.
-Many of these fields are optional.

-In the Swagger UI display, this information appears at the top:
+Many of the fields in the `info` object are optional.
+In the Swagger UI display, this information in the `info` object appears at the top:

 <img src="/learnapidoc/images/openapitutorial_info_object.png" style="border:1px solid #dedede;"/>

-{: .note}
+{: .tip}
-If your content has a colon in it, either escape the colon by putting a backslash before it, or enclose the whole property value in quotation marks.
-If you do enclose the entire value in quotation marks, you'll need to escape an internal quotation marks in the value.
+In the `description` property, you might want to provide some basic instructions to users on how to use Swagger UI.
+If there's a test account they should use, you can provide the information they need in this space.